zubairsaiyed/ecal/README.md

 ## Applications

-This project contains three main applications:
+This project contains four main applications:

 ### 1. Image Receiver Server (`image_receiver_server.py`)
 A Flask web server that receives uploaded images and processes them for display on e-paper.